boblzsurvivor-wq/Alliance-Information/pages/structure.md

 - Issue warnings
 - Coordinate operations

-Officers may not override R5 decisions.
+Officers operate under R5 direction and may not override it.